gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 ## A Dependency Problem

 At first, dependencies were not a problem.
 I used Linux and my mate too.
 We wanted something?
-We just had to pick it from the repo, write a small `FindXYZ.cmake` file if needed then use it.
+We just had to pick it from the system package manager, write a small `FindXYZ.cmake` file if needed and then use the library.

 We used libraries like `glfw`, `jsoncpp`, `glm` and a few others.
 But one day, I made a small framework to support our project.
 So we had the main project that depended on some libraries, and our framework that also had dependencies.
-Clearly, just with our code we had a multi-level dependency problem.
-Our workflow was to build them one by one in order.
+We had a multi-level dependency problem.
+Our workflow was to build the missing libraries one by one in order.
 Luckily, most of them was header only, so it wasn't that bad, but required some knowledge of the setup to do it correctly.

-Then I tried to use a library that wasn't package by my distribution.
-We simply added it to the list of packages to build beforehand... in the right order...
+When we needed a new dependency that wasn't in the system repository, we simply added it to the list of packages to build beforehand... in the right order...
+And be careful to signal our teammates!
 Well, it was becoming quite tedious, something had to be done.

 ## Submodules

 The idea of using submodules to ship dependencies was considered at first.
 I could fetch the submodule of only the libraries I needed.
-However, it turns out git is not a dependency manager.
+However, it turns out git is not a package manager.
 Submodule was hellish to support, and updates would have been a pain.

 We choose not to use git submodules as a package manager.
 It Didn't felt *right*.